RGBboy/mux-dmx/readme.md

 * Return `Duplex` MuxDmx Stream

+## instance.createReadStream(id)

+* id `Buffer`
+* Return `Readable Stream` Multiplexed Read Stream

+The id is received by the instance to distinguish the stream to push data to.
+The smaller the id, the smaller the framing sent.

+## instance.createWriteStream(id)

+* id `Buffer`
+* Return `Writable Stream` Multiplexed Writable Stream

+The id is sent down the wire to distinguish the stream on the other side.
+The smaller the id, the smaller the framing sent.

 ## instance.createDuplexStream(id)

 * id `Buffer`
 * Return `Duplex` Multiplexed Duplex Stream

-The id is sent down the wire to distinguish the stream on the other side.
-The smaller the id, the smaller the framing sent.
+# Errors

+`instance` will emit errors when it receives data that either has no defined stream or the stream with the id is only writable.
+This can be used as a security measure to close connections that are receiving unwanted data.

 # License